ElementalPublishing/metasystems/greaper/README.md

 # Greaper: Grep on Steroids

 Greaper is a next-generation search tool for developers, data scientists, and power users.
 It combines the speed and flexibility of classic grep with modern features for code, data, and package search.
+Now with a modern TUI, robust error handling, and extensible architecture.

 ---